 Esin A, Bergendahl LT, Savolainen V, Marsh JA, Warnecke T. (2018).
 The genetic basis of red blood cell sickling in deer.
 Nature Ecology & Evolution 2(2), 367-376.

-Rudan M, Bou Dib P, Musa M, Kanunnikau M, Sobočanec S, Rueda D, Warnecke T, Anita Krisko.
-(2018).
+Rudan M, Bou Dib P, Musa M, Kanunnikau M, Sobočanec S, Rueda D, Warnecke T, Krisko A. (2018).
 Normal mitochondrial function in Saccharomyces cerevisiae has become dependent on inefficient splicing. eLife e35330.